MCPRUNNER/filescrubberMCP/README.md

 A Model Context Protocol (MCP) server providing comprehensive file operations, parsing capabilities, and Scriban template processing.
 Built on .NET 9 with support for HTTP and Stdio transports.

+## Notice

+This project is currently in active development and may undergo significant changes.
+Features and APIs are subject to change, and breaking changes may occur in future releases.
+Use at your own discretion.

+## Summary

+**FileScrubber MCP Server** is a powerful, enterprise-ready MCP server that extends AI assistants with comprehensive file system operations, data parsing, and template rendering capabilities.
+It enables AI models to interact with local and remote files, query structured data across multiple formats, transform content, and generate documentation through Scriban templates.

+### Key Capabilities

+- **📁 File System Operations**: Read, write, and list files with full metadata including timestamps, sizes, and attributes.
+Supports recursive directory scanning and flexible search patterns.

+- **🔍 Multi-Format Parsing**: Query and extract data from JSON, XML, YAML, CSV, and Excel files using industry-standard query languages (JSONPath for JSON/YAML/CSV/Excel, XPath for XML).

+- **🔄 Data Transformation**: Transform XML documents using XSLT stylesheets with optional output to files.

+- **📝 Template Processing**: Render Scriban (.sbn) templates with JSON data to generate reports, documentation, or any text-based output.
+Process templates to files or return as strings.

+- **🌐 HTTP Client Operations**: Execute HTTP requests (GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS) with custom headers and JSON payloads.

+- **🔌 Flexible Transport**: Supports both HTTP and Stdio transports for seamless integration with various MCP clients and AI platforms.

+### Ideal Use Cases

+- **Data Analysis**: Query and extract information from structured data files (JSON, XML, YAML, CSV, Excel)
+- **Report Generation**: Create formatted reports from file listings, data queries, or any JSON data using Scriban templates
+- **File Management**: Automate file operations, directory scanning, and content manipulation
+- **Data Transformation**: Convert between formats, transform XML with XSLT, and process structured data
+- **API Integration**: Make HTTP requests to REST APIs and process responses
+- **Documentation**: Generate documentation from code, data, or file metadata

+### Architecture

+Built on **.NET 9** with a clean, modular architecture:

+- **Service Layer**: Business logic for file, parser, template, and URI operations
+- **Tools Layer**: MCP tool implementations exposing services to AI models
+- **Dependency Injection**: Full DI support for testability and maintainability
+- **Structured Logging**: Comprehensive logging with Serilog for monitoring and debugging
+- **Comprehensive Testing**: 84 unit tests covering services and tools with edge cases

 ## Features

 ### 🗂️ File Operations